G-DL/ODT_to_XML/README.md

 # ODT_to_XML
-This script converts multiple odt files provided as in an input folder to the xml files which hold their content.
+This script converts multiple odt files provided in an input folder to the corresponding xml files which hold their content.
 It was written to automate the extraction of content from odt files, and to facilitate the subsequent parsing of the content itself.

 This is how the script works: